gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

-The CI platform uses Docker images/containers, so `image: node:latest` tells the CI to use the latest node image. `cache:` caches the `node_modules` folder inbetween builds, so subsequent builds should be a lot faster as it doesn't have to reinstall all the dependancies required. `pages:` Is simply the name of the CI stage.
+The CI platform uses Docker images/containers, so `image: node:latest` tells the CI to use the latest node image. `cache:` caches the `node_modules` folder in between builds, so subsequent builds should be a lot faster as it doesn't have to reinstall all the dependancies required. `pages:` is the name of the CI stage.
 You can have multiple stages, e.g. 'Test', 'Build', 'Deploy' etc.
 `script:` starts the next part of the CI stage, telling it to start running the below scripts inside the image selected.
 We have used the `yarn install` and